webbertakken/PracticalNotes/Setup/DevTools/Php.md

 - Go to the folder where you want Symfony-CLI installed
 - Look up the commands to run at https://github.com/symfony/symfony-installer
 - Run the commands
-- Create a `symfony.bat` file in the same folder and add the following contents:
+- (Windows only) Create a `symfony.bat` file in the same folder and add the following contents:
 ```batch
 @ECHO OFF
 php "%~dp0symfony" %*